Tarunsam/GoldmenSachsInterviewQuestions/README.md

 # GoldmenInterviewQuestions
-All questions which are asked in coderpad round in GoldmenSachs for the first round
+All questions which are asked in coderpad round in GoldmenSachs